Caloni/caloni/content/post/antidebugging-during-the-process-attach.md

 ```

 There are a lot of ways to do the same thing.
-The example above is what is normally called in the crackers community as a [**shellcode**](http://shellcode.org/Shellcode/), what is a pretty name for "byte array that is really the assembly code that does interesting things". _Shellcode for short_ =).
+The example above is what is normally called in the crackers community as a **shellcode**.

 Alternative ways to do this are: